How Is Atrial Fibrillation Diagnosed?

 You may need to wear a Holter monitor for a few days while you go about your regular activities.
 This monitor attaches to your chest with electrodes, and it continuously records your heart's electrical activity.
 Your doctor will then evaluate the results to look for signs of an arrhythmia.

-If your AFib symptoms come and go, you may need to wear an event monitor for two to four weeks.
+If your AFib symptoms come and go, you may need to wear an event monitor for 2 to 4 weeks.
 Similar to a Holter monitor, an event monitor consists of sticky electrodes that attach to your chest and connect to a monitor.
 You press a button whenever you have AFib symptoms, and then send the collected information to your doctor's office for evaluation.

 Other tests you may need include: